 In order to do this, you will need to apply for extenuating circumstances.
 You can apply for extenuating circumstances if you have encounted any significant personal difficulty that affects your ability to study or complete coursework, assessments and exams.

-You can apply for Extenuating Circumstances via the Portal.
+You can apply for Extenuating Circumstances via Portal.

 You can apply for extenuating circumstances if:

-- You've expereinced serious instances of physical or mental illness, accident or injury
+- You've experienced serious instances of physical or mental illness, accident or injury

 - You've experienced a worsening of a long-term condition

 - You've experienced the recent death of a close family member or dependant

 - You've experienced family crisis or emergency

 - You've taken time off for Maternity or Paternity Leave

 - You've had to complete Jury Service

 - You're experienced exceptional and unforseen financial hardship